Recipe Overview

 Loin chops are boneless and include the tenderloin.
 They are a bit leaner and larger than than rib chops.
 Use whichever lamb chops are available or the kind you like best.
 Generally, you’ll need about two chops per person.

-Marinate the lamb chops for at least 20 minutes.
-Put the lamb chops in a zip top bag and pour in the marinade.
+Marinate the lamb chops.
+Put the lamb chops in a resealable bag and pour in the marinade.
 Squish the marinade and chops around inside the bag so that the marinade is really massaged into the chops.
-You want them to absorb all that great flavor.
-If you want to marinate the lamb chops longer, refrigerate them while they marinate, but allow the chops to come to room temperature before grilling them.
-I usually take them out of the refrigerator while the grill preheats.
+Marinate the chops at room temperature for at least 20 minutes.

 Recipe Variations